Tanag3r/stratascratch_projects/README.md

 - `estimated_order_place_duration`

 #### Results
+The best model I have built so far uses a two-step ensemble approach:
+- **Two-Step:** the time the order will spend in the store is estimated first, then that estimation is joined to the record being estimated and passed on to a second model that estimates the actual total delivery duration
+- **Ensemble:** a collection of models are trained on x-folds of training data and validated against the same holdout data.
+During the prediction step, each of the models provides an estimation of actual total delivery duration, and the average of those values is considered y-hat.

-Using a two-step, depth-limited xgboost model the best 5-fold cross-validated RMSE I have been able to achieve is 869.73865 seconds.
+Using this two-step, ensemble approach the best RMSE I have been able to produce is 840.6877 with a holdout size of 0.2.
 Although DoorDash uses RMSE to score this exercise, the MAE and RMSE-to-y_true-standard-deviation ratio provide more context:
-- MAE: 600.7541, or just over ten minutes
+- MAE: 529.7541, or just over ten minutes
-- RMSE-to-std-dev: 0.8048464649644018
+- RMSE-to-std-dev: 0.7705274115903241

 To provide a benchmark for performance I found two other notebooks that work through this prompt and dataset:
 - Stratascratch: holdout RMSE: 986.6912510458277, holdout_size: 0.2,